AlextheYounga/us-federal-code/usc/title-20-education/chapter-28-higher-education-resources-and-student-assistance/frontmatter.md

 1098g.
 Exemption from State disclosure requirements.

-1098h. .Procedure and requirements for requesting tax return information from the Internal Revenue Service.
+1098h.
+Procedure and requirements for requesting tax return information from the Internal Revenue Service.

 #### Part G–1—Higher Education Relief Opportunities for Students ####